-- 18.1 At the commencement of the examination, Invigilators should remind candidates to ensure that they are attempting the right examination paper. - 18.2 At the end of the first half hour the total number present should be noted down and a sitting plan prepared.
+18.1 At the commencement of the examination, Invigilators should remind candidates to ensure that they are attempting the right examination paper.

+- 18.2 At the end of the first half hour the total number present should be noted down and a sitting plan prepared.
 Invigilators should then collect all the blank answer-books from all vacant places.
 Spare question papers should be returned to the correct envelopes for returning to the Internal Examiner. - 18.3 During the examination, Invigilators should ensure that candidates are provided with any additional requirements (e.g. scripts, blotting-paper, log-tables etc.) Candidates may be permitted to do rough work on the left-hand margin of the scripts on the understanding that this is crossed out at the end of the examination.
-No candidate should be permitted to leave his place during the examination except to leave the examination room. - 18.3.1 A candidate who contravenes these regulations and instructions governing the examinations, especially by unfair practices such as copying from or communicating with other candidates, shall be reported immediately to the examinations officer or regional centre director or any other person designated by the university for that purpose. - 18.3.2 Invigilators shall enter the number of examination scripts collected from the candidates on the Attendance Sheet provided by the office of the Dean at the time of collecting the Examination paper.
+No candidate should be permitted to leave his place during the examination except to leave the examination room. - 1.8.3.1 A candidate who contravenes these regulations and instructions governing the examinations, especially by unfair practices such as copying from or communicating with other candidates, shall be reported immediately to the examinations officer or regional centre director or any other person designated by the university for that purpose. - 1.8.3.2 Invigilators shall enter the number of examination scripts collected from the candidates on the Attendance Sheet provided by the office of the Dean at the time of collecting the Examination paper.
 Invigilators shall sign the said Attendance Sheet before they hand over all the scripts to the Internal Examiners who must be present in the examination rooms.
 On receipt of the scripts Internal Examiners will check them and sign on the collection form.
 The attendance Sheets must be handed to the Examinations Officer at the end of each session.

-18.4 General
+19.0 General

-18.4.1 Invigilators are required to attend in the examination rooms at the commencement of each session to assist the Chief Invigilators and to collect the scripts.
-Instructions in the examination roomshall be announced by the Chief Invigilators.

-- 18.4.2 Cases of illness during the examination sessions should be reported to the Chief Invigilators or Directors of Regional Centres as soon as possible. - 18.4.3 Invigilators shall have the authority to confiscate any unauthorized material, manuscript, or other aid brought into the examination room and to expel from the examination room any candidate that creates a disturbance. - 18.4.5 Academic staff who are suspected of involvement in leakage of examination, or for assisting students to cheat in any way, shall be sent to the Staff Disciplinary Committee.
+- 19.1 Invigilators are required to attend in the examination rooms at the commencement of each session to assist the Chief Invigilators and to collect the scripts.
+Instructions in the examination roomshall be announced by the Chief Invigilators. - 19.2 Cases of illness during the examination sessions should be reported to the Chief Invigilators or Directors of Regional Centres as soon as possible. - 19.3 Invigilators shall have the authority to confiscate any unauthorized material, manuscript, or other aid brought into the examination room and to expel from the examination room any candidate that creates a disturbance. - 19.4 Academic staff who are suspected of involvement in leakage of examination, or for assisting students to cheat in any way, shall be sent to the Staff Disciplinary Committee.

-19 Regulations Governing the Position and Conduct of Internal Examiners
+20.0 Regulations Governing the Position and Conduct of Internal Examiners

-The Director of the Examinations Syndicate (DES) shall co-ordinate all examination matters for the whole Institution and shall be directly answerable to the Deputy Vice-Chancellor (Academic).
+The Directorate of Teaching, Learning and Examination Services (DTLES) shall coordinate all examination matters for the whole Institution and shall be directly answerable to the Deputy Vice-Chancellor (ARC).